 Environmental Protection Agency

 CBP is working with the PGAs to pilot their capabilities and roll them out incrementally, with the understanding that all PGA data requirements at time of entry or entry summary must be in ACE by Nov.
-1. CBP notes that currently entries and entry summaries with PGA data can only be filed in ACE if part of an existing PGA pilot (click here for list of PGA pilots, which is being expanded frequently.
+1. CBP notes that currently entries and entry summaries with PGA data can only be filed in ACE if part of an existing PGA pilot.

 There are four exceptions for filing PGA data electronically via ACE.